randomman552/Game-Server-Loader/README.md

 ```

 ### With systemd
-As this is intended for Linux systems,
+As this is intended for Linux systems, this script supports systemd.\
-usage with systemd is a high priority as it allows servers to be started much more easily, as well as on startup.

-As such, with this repository a [template](template-srv@.service) systemd unit file has been provided.
+A [template](template-srv@.service) systemd unit file has been provided.

 This template unit file can be downloaded with wget:
 ```shell
 wget https://github.com/randomman552/Game-Server-Loader/releases/download/latest/template-srv@.service
 ```
 When renaming this template file, the @ MUST be left in before the .service ending.\
-This enables the script arguments to be passed through as they currently are.
+This enables the script arguments to be passed through to the script.

-To use this template, you must do the following:
+To use this template, the following steps must be carried out:
 1. Replace the `User` entry with the user `srv.py` will be running as.
 2. Replace the `WorkingDirectory` entry to the directory which contains `srv.py` and other server assets.
 3. Replace the `ExecStart` entry to the path to `srv.py`, but leave the `$SCRIPT_ARGS` at the end of the line.